 Makeriah Hampton is a first-generation college student from the Mississippi Delta, and the recipient of the 2024 Ken Miller Scholarship for advanced Remote Sensing Applications, a scholarship facilitated by the United States Geospatial Intelligence Foundation (USGIF) and funded by national security nonprofit, Riverside Research.
 Makeriah is driven when it comes to environmental research – to predict weather events in new ways and to educate the public about local weather issues so they can stay safe.

 Without obvious inroads and resources to higher education, Makeriah felt largely on her own with her post-high school journey.
-Currently a student at Mississippi State University, Makeriah majored in nature resources and environmental conservation with a minor in geospatial and remote sensing.
+Currently a student at Delta State University, Makeriah majored in nature resources and environmental conservation with a minor in geospatial and remote sensing.
 Her path from college-curious to determined environmental problem-solver came from her passion for preserving and conserving the environment – and it all started locally, when the Mississippi Delta experienced damaging flood conditions.
+She completed her undergraduate studies at Mississippi State University.

 Fueled by a desire to help her community, Makeriah found her calling when she was in a class about natural resources management in Geographic Information Systems (GIS).